 9. Barack Obama

-Obama’s watches of choice during his presidency were the Jorg Gray chronograph (a watch that currently sells for $295 to $395 new), a TAG Heuer Series 1500 Two-Tone Diver watch (a quartz movement watch that sells for around $400 to $650 on the secondary market), and his New Balance N7 (a heart rate monitor/watch that currently sells for about $100 new), which he wore mostly during sporting activities.
+Obama’s watches of choice during his presidency were the Jorg Gray chronograph (a watch that currently sells for $295 to $395 new), a TAG Heuer Series 1500 Two-Tone Diver watch (a quartz movement watch that sells for around $400 to $650 on the secondary market), and his Highgear Enduro (a digital watch), which he wore mostly during sporting activities.
 Obama was also gifted a Vulcain timepiece by the brand itself.

 10. Donald Trump